 Swedish Massage as we know it today has been developed in Europe over several hundred years.
-In the eighteen hundreds, a Swede, Per Henrik Lind (1776 – 1839) travelled to China where he collected all their different techniques and methods of massage.
+In the eighteen hundreds, a Swede, Per Henrik Lind (1776 – 1839) traveled to China where he collected all their different techniques and methods of massage.

-From these he developed his own system of massage based on a variety of movements involving pressure, friction, vibration and rotation.
+From there, he developed his own system of massage based on a variety of movements involving pressure, friction, vibration and rotation.
 Hence the name… Swedish Massage.
 The term “Swedish” massage is not really known in the country of Sweden, where it is called “classic massage”.

 The main objectives are: